 Because the development of MS generally precedes that of TS, many patients initially have symptoms of pulmonary congestion and fatigue.
 Characteristically, patients with severe TS complain of relatively little dyspnea for the degree of hepatomegaly, ascites, and edema that they have.
 However, fatigue secondary to a low CO and discomfort due to refractory edema, ascites, and marked hepatomegaly are common in patients with advanced TS and/or TR.
 In some patients, TS may be suspected for the first time when symptoms of right-sided failure persist after an adequate mitral valvotomy.

-Because TS usually occurs in the presence of other obvious valvular disease, the ...
+Because TS usually occurs in the presence of other obvious valvular disease, the diagnosis may ...